wjc1512/sorting-algo-visualizer/README.md

 # Sorting-Algorithm-Visualiser
-A simple sorting algorithm visualizer that helps with the understanding of unique characteristics in each sorting algorithm!
+A simple sorting algorithm visualizer that helps with the understanding of characteristics in each sorting algorithm!